BioinfoUNIBA/REDInet/README.md

 3) Genomic positions filtered in in the previous phase are futher filtered for missing nucleotides in 101 nucleotides regions centered in them.  <br />
    Information regarding genomig positions filtered out in this phase are stored in the file: <br /> <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;../<results folder>/<.gz name>_incompleates.txt <br /> <br />
-3) Genomic positions filtered in in the previous phase are subjected to the classification by the pretrained Deep Neural Network.  <br />
+3) Genomic positions filtered in in the previous phase are subjected to the classification by the pretrained Deep Neural Network Model (REDInet.h5) .  <br />
    Information regarding the classified genomig positions are stored in the file: <br /> <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;../<results folder>/<.gz name>_predictions.txt <br />